 I like people, places, and things that look like mistakes.

-I've spent the past six years in Richmond, Virginia.
+Though San Francisco is currently home I spent six years in Richmond, Virginia.
 Where I learned chambray is appropriate attire for all seasons, discovered a deadly kiwi allergy, and got very good at avoiding potholes on jagged city roads.

 I believe a brand is everything that comes to mind when people hear or see your brand's name.
 Whether that's Kanye West rapping about “a Mayonnaise-colored Benz”, the Harley-Davidson tattoo on your barber’s forearm, or Maria Menounos holding a Coke during the pre-movie trivia sequences at the theater.